ponder2000/weeb-box/README.md

 ## Functionality 🤖

-1. Downloads the video well
+1. ⬇️ Downloads the video with good quality
-2. Play the video without downloading but opencv doesn't support audio yet
+2. ⏯ Play the video without downloading but opencv doesn't support audio yet

 ## Main Dependencies 🧰